The Festival

 Bodek Janke Poland/ Germany) is one of the most versatile drummers and percussionists of our time.

-The group has been pursuing this dialogue with considerable success and worldwide effect.
-As different as they may seem—concerts at Amsterdam’s Bimhuis, a four-week tour of Chinese cities, and, most recently, guest appearances in Kazakhstan have one thing in common: audience reactions are overwhelmingly positive, despite the fact that the experimental character of the music is not without challenges for the listeners.
+The ensemble has achieved considerable success and global recognition, whether at the Bimhuis in Amsterdam, in the Pierre Boulez Saal in Berlin, the Philharmonic Hall in Almaty, the Saygun Culture Center in Izmir, on a four week-long tour through China, or guest appearances in Kazakhstan.
+All concerts have one thing in common: audience reactions are overwhelmingly positive, despite the fact that the experimental character of the music is not without challenges for the listeners.
 That may be the reason why percussionist Rony Barrak was more nervous about performing in his hometown of Beirut than he had been prior to most other concerts: for the first time, the Morgenland All Star Band was to play for his friends and relatives.
 His worries proved unfounded: the audience at a sold-out theater in the Hamra neighborhood was full of enthusiasm—not least because of the wonderful solo “duels” Barrak engaged in with Bodek Janke.
 The primeval power of Ibrahim Keivo’s singing leaves nobody who has heard it untouched; the virtuosity of the dialogue between Dima Orsho’s vocals and Kinan Azmeh’s clarinet is impressive; and Frederik Köster’s trumpet solos are simply bursting with energy.
 But what is truly fascinating about the Morgenland All Star Band is the sensitivity and the joy of these artists reacting to one another and making music together.
 This is how dialogue between cultures actually works.

 Text by Ralf Döring